If you’ve said goodbye to your tax pro in favor of tax software, you aren’t alone.

 In many cases, having one W-2 means you can file for free in about 15 minutes.

-Hiring a Tax Firm?
+Hiring a Tax Professional?
 Don’t Be Afraid to Be the Boss

 One of the things we learned in financial discussions with Raghav Sharma, founder of financial advising firm GuideVine, is that, as we get older, our financial situation tends to get more complicated.